JPTomorrow/revit-bill-of-materials-generator/notes.md

 - (12/2/21) Fix Help Menu GUI

 # Completed
+- make program prompt to load or create new package on first load when no package path is set
 - Show Elbows above 1 1/4" on distribution
 - Don't show elbows on branch
 - Fix accumulating strut straps between runs